 You will be instructed about how to take care of the drainage tube.
 This should be removed after about 2 weeks at the first follow-up exam.

 The amount of pain you have will vary.
 It depends on the amount and location of tissue removed during surgery.
 Most soreness may last a few days.
 Take a pain reliever as advised by your doctor.
 Aspirin and some other pain medicines may increase your chance of bleeding.
 Be sure to take only recommended medicines.

 If lymph node removal (dissection) was done with your mastectomy, your doctor may want you to do certain exercises.
 These can help limber up your shoulder and arm area, and help prevent swelling.
 Soreness after lymph node removal may cause you to keep your arm and shoulder very still.
 This can make your arm and shoulder stiff.
 But overdoing the exercises can also hurt you.
 So start the exercises slowly.
 Do them regularly, and progress a little each day.
 You may be advised to do these exercises even if you didn’t have lymph node removal.

 You can often go back to your normal activities in a few weeks, based on your doctor’s recommendation.
 In the meantime, avoid doing anything strenuous.
 Don’t do things that involve using your arm too much, such as cleaning windows or vacuuming for a long time.
 Your doctor will tell you when you can start driving again and when you can go back to work.

 If you have problems dealing with your recovery, your doctor may refer you to a volunteer agency or group for support.

-Notify your doctor if you have any of the following:
+Tell your doctor if you have any of the following:

-Fever and/or chills
+Fever or chills

 Redness, swelling, or bleeding or other drainage from the incision site